DivyanshMittal-exe/COP290/README.md

 ## How to run the code

-Simply run the make file by `make` command for plain and pthreads implementation, `make mkl` command for mkl or `make oblas` for oblas implementation.
+Simply run the make file by `make` command for compilation of the code. use make lib to create the library file libaudio.so.

-Then write the command you want to run, similarly to the example given above.
+Then write the command you want to run, eg - ./yourcode.out mfcc_features/ca4d5368_nohash_5.txt out.txt

-The output would be written in the file **outputvector.txt**/**outputmatrix.txt**
+The output would be appended in the file **out.txt**

-Use `make plot` command to make a GNUPlot of the data in /data
+Requirement - the variable MKL_BLAS_PATH in environment is set appropriately ($export MKL_BLAS_PATH=/usr/include/mkl).
+One can also edit the MakeFile to set the MKL_BLAS_PATH appropriately.

 ## Internal Implementation